Gibraltar (1786 ship): Loss

 In February 1796, near Tinmouth, a French privateer captured Truro, Mackie, master, and Gibraltar.
 Truro was on her way from London to Leith, while Gibraltar was on her way to Greenland.
 The privateer burnt Gibraltar.

 Gibraltar and Molly had sailed from Hull on 24 February, the first two vessels to sail for the fisheries for the season.
-With days Sir Samuel Standidge, the mayor of Hull, had received letters fro Shields reporting that a French privateer was on the coast and that the privateer had already taken a ship and two sloops.
+With days Sir Samuel Standidge, the mayor of Hull, had received letters from Shields reporting that a French privateer was on the coast and that the privateer had already taken a ship and two sloops.
 It was feared that she had burnt Gibraltar as a large ship had been observed on 25 February to be on fire off the coast.
 Also, a boat had washed up on the beach, marked "Wray, Hull, No.5, 1796".

 Captain Wray returned to Hull on 11 March and reported what had transpired.
 Gibraltar had been 6 or 7 miles off Shields when the French privateer brig Nayade, of 16 guns, Captain Leonard, had captured her.
 Leonard had removed Gibraltar's crew in her boats, and had set her on fire.

 That evening Nayade had encountered HMS Star, one of two cutters that had been dispatched from the Firth of Forth to look for the privateer.
 The engagement, which lasted all night, cost Star one man killed and several men wounded.
 Nayade broke off the engagement in the morning and sailed to France.
 Captain Wray and his men were imprisoned at Dunkirk for four days before they were exchanged.

 The loss of Gibraltar led the government in 1796 to assign the armed lugger Black Joke, under the command of Lieutenant Boarder, to sail to protect the Hull whaling fleet sailing to Lerwick.